 Then, while still focusing on these beings, we recall all the sufferings they experience.
 So often they’re unhappy and frustrated, and any happiness they have never lasts and never satisfies.
 They try to be happy, but whatever they do to try to make themselves happy, like obsessing about their looks or accumulating more stuff, never works; they only bring them more problems.
 We also remind ourselves that all of us are together in the same situation and we need each other’s help, because if everyone is selfish, we all will suffer.

 With discerning meditation, we then continue to focus with compassion on this mass of beings, but at the same time, we discern, in the sense that we perceive and recognize, all the details and points we went through in order to build up to our feeling of compassion.
-For this, our compassionate state of mind contains the factor of “subtle discernment.”
-With it, we perceive and recognize all these points about the object, synthesized together into one state of mind, somewhat like a detailed, in-depth understanding, but without going over each point one by one or verbalizing them in our minds.
-If our discernment of these details becomes weak, we go through all the points again, one by one, and then generate compassion once more, replete with subtle discernment and concentration.
+For this, our compassionate state of mind contains the factors of gross detection and subtle discernment.
+With the former, we detect, in the sense of just notice, the most general point about our object of focus, in this case the fact that they are suffering.
+With the latter, we discriminate all the details of the different types of suffering they experience.
+With the combination of the two, we perceive and recognize all these points about the object, synthesized together into one state of mind, somewhat like a detailed, in-depth understanding, but without going over each point one by one or verbalizing them in our minds.
+If our detection and discernment of these details become weak, we go through all the points again, one by one, and then generate compassion once more, replete with gross detection and subtle discernment and concentration.

 That’s the process of meditation; how you integrate something, habituate yourself to it.
 And whether we’re talking about a type of meditation in which you focus on an object, or a type of meditation in which you just remain in a state of mind, or one that combines both, it’s exactly the same in terms of all these procedures and all these details.

 Distinguishing Discerning and Stabilizing Meditations from Each Other